-Wants to make money from flight booking.
+Wants to make money from selling flight tickets.

 Hotel Promoter

 Wants Customers to see and click on their ads throughout the booking process.
 Wants Customers to book a stay at their hotel alongside a flight.
 Hopes the convenience of booking a hotel is done early and around the same time a flight is booked.